harness/developer-hub/release-notes/platform.md

 - A migration will run to remove the following role bindings directly assigned to users for accounts having ACCOUNT_BASIC_ROLE turned ON (PL-28284):

-  - At Account Scope, Account Basic/Account Viewer -All Account Resources​.
+  - At Account Scope, Account Basic/Account Viewer -All Account Resources.
-  - At Organization scope, Organization Viewer - All Organization Resources.​
+  - At Organization scope, Organization Viewer - All Organization Resources.
-  - At Project Scope, Project Viewer - All Project Resources.​
+  - At Project Scope, Project Viewer - All Project Resources.

   Harness now has a [built-in user group](/docs/platform/role-based-access-control/add-user-groups#built-in-user-groups) at each scope.
 These groups have all the users at the respective scope as their members.
-As a part of this change, Harness will stop assigning any roles to the User Groups by default.​ Users can assign roles to the built-in User Group at a specific scope, which becomes the default role for all the users in that group.
+As a part of this change, Harness will stop assigning any roles to the User Groups by default.
+Users can assign roles to the built-in User Group at a specific scope, which becomes the default role for all the users in that group.
 (PL-26145)

 ###### Fixed issues